 You can modify the filters that are applied to a Metric View and then save the Metric View in the Catalog folder.
-The list of filters that are currently applied to a cube appears in the Rows/X-axis or Columns/Legend of the Metric View.
+The list of filters that are currently applied to a cube appears in the Rows/X-axis or Columns/ Legend of the Metric View.

-- 1. Access the Metric View whose filters you want to modify. - 3.
+- 1. Access the Metric View whose filters you want to modify. - 2.
+On the Rows/X-axis or Columns/Legend, select \mathcal{V} .
+The Row Filters or Column Filters window appears, displaying a list of filters. - 3.
 Select the filter that you want to modify, and then modify the filter options as necessary.

-Note: If you want to delete the filter, select it that appears next to the name of the filter.
+Note: If you want to delete the filter, select in that appears next to the name of the filter.